 The workshops are kicking off today at 8:30am and have been moved to the 13th floor in the Office Tower at the Emerald Plaza (use the office tower elevators on the other side of the building from the hotel lobby).
 Continental breakfast will be provided.
 If you have trouble finding us, ask the concierge or the office tower security desk in the lobby.

 We have some great workshops this year.
 Once again, Michael Ossmann will be teaching his best selling Software Defined Radio Workshop based on the HackRF.
-We also have Whitey and Noelle joining us once again and to teach MS-SQL Post-Exploitation In-Depth.
 New workshops for this year include Dmitry Nedospasov teaching Hardware Hacking using FPGAs and Ubertooth hackers, Mike Ryan & Dominic Spill teaching their first ever Bluetooth Hacking Workshop.
 Tickets are selling fast, so register today!

 ToorCon San Diego 17 is now officially accepting talk submissions for it’s upcoming event on October 21st-25th.
 The first round of talks will be announced August 7th, so get your talks submitted soon!
 Submission can be done online at http://sandiego.toorcon.net/cfp.